-Victoria’s environment protection laws are intended to change in July 2021, with the implementation of a general environmental duty (GED) requiring anyone conducting an activity that poses risks to human health and the environment to minimise those risks, so far as reasonably practicable.
+Victoria’s environment protection laws will change on 1 July 2021, with the implementation of a general environmental duty (GED) requiring anyone conducting an activity that poses risks to human health and the environment to minimise those risks, so far as reasonably practicable.
 The interim position statement informs how EPA expects people to act to comply with current and future legislation.
 The concentrations thresholds in the interim position statement have been adopted in EPA Designation – Classification of PFAS impacted soils.

 EPA supports and has adopted the PFAS National Environmental Management Plan (NEMP).